Online multiple hypothesis testing: Extensions and future directions

-\textit{Asynchronous and batched testing} \\ In most of the literature mentioned so far, an implicit assumption is that each hypothesis test can only start when the previous test has finished (the \textit{synchronous} setting).
+In most of the literature mentioned so far, an implicit assumption is that each hypothesis test can only start when the previous test has finished (the \textit{synchronous} setting, {where synchronous refers to synchronising the start and end time of hypothesis tests}).
 In reality, experimentation is ``doubly sequential'' like in Figure~\ref{fig:online_testing}, where it is common to have hypothesis tests that overlap in time, where each test may itself be run sequentially (the \textit{asynchronous} setting).
 One natural adjustment for asynchronous testing is to use an online FDR algorithm whenever each test finishes (that is, whichever test is the $t$-th one to finish, test it at level $\alpha_t$).
 However, this would only assign $\alpha_t$ at the end of a hypothesis test, which would not be appropriate for sequential hypothesis testing and multi-arm bandit approaches that typically require specification of the target type~I error level in advance because it is an important component of their stopping rule.
 Hence, the testing levels must be specified at the start of a hypothesis test.
 The asynchronous setting also means that potentially arbitrary dependence between some $p$-values must be considered.
 Indeed, hypothesis tests that are being conducted concurrently are often likely to be dependent, since they may use the same or highly correlated data during their overlap.

-To address these challenges of asynchronous testing, \citet{Zrnic2018} derived asynchronous versions of LORD and SAFFRON that output test levels $\alpha_t$ dynamically at the beginning of the $t$-th test, such that, despite arbitrary local dependence and regardless of the decision times for each hypothesis, the mFDR is controlled at level~$\alpha$.
+To address these challenges of asynchronous testing, \citet{Zrnic2018} derived asynchronous versions of LORD++ and SAFFRON that output test levels $\alpha_t$ dynamically at the beginning of the $t$-th test, such that, despite arbitrary local dependence and regardless of the decision times for each hypothesis, the mFDR is controlled at level~$\alpha$.
 These procedures achieve this goal both at all fixed times $t$, as well as certain adaptively chosen stopping times. \citet{Tian2019} also showed how to derive asynchronous versions of ADDIS.
-Note that in order to account for the uncertainty about the tests in progress, the test levels assigned by asynchronous online procedures must be more conservative.
+Note that in order to account for the uncertainty about the tests in progress, the test levels assigned by asynchronous online procedures {will often be} more conservative.
 Thus, there is a trade-off in that although asynchronous procedures take less time to perform a given number of tests, they can be less powerful than their synchronous counterparts.